-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments NCRTV shares the opinion of the European Regulatos Group for Audiovisual Media (ERGA), of which is a member, that the principles underpinning media regulation are largely transferable to the online environment.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments (ERGA), of which is a member, that the principles underpinning media regulation are largely transferable to the online environment.
 Given the crucial role of Media Authorities in promoting and upholding fundamental EU values (such as freedom of expression, pluralism, cultural diversity etc), online content regulation should be subject to independent supervision of the competent (media) authority.
 Furthermore, as relevant authorities have fundamentally different competences, fields of expertise and operating logics, the DSC liaising with other relevant authorities when a certain issue is raised is likely to be more problematic than assigning these competences to the relevant NRAs.
 In any case, should it be decided to keep the DSC structure, NCRTV proposes to only have coordination competences and all other competences to be designated to the competent NRAs.
-For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility for Member States to provide for regular EL (Drafting): For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility DE (Comments): We wonder whether the "information sharing system" of Art.
-67 shall be used for this kind of cooperation between the DSCs, other national competent authorities, the Board and the COM.
+P. (1.4.
+P. (1.16. ) C. (1.4.
+DE (C For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility for Member States to provide for regular exchanges of views with other authorities where EL (Drafting): DE (Comments): For that purpose, Digital Services Coordinators shall cooperate with each other, other national competent authorities, the Board and the Commission, without prejudice to the possibility We wonder whether the "information sharing system" of Art.
+67 shall be used for this kind of cooperation between the DSCs, other national competent authorities, the Board and the COM. relevant for the performance of the tasks of those other authorities and of the Digital Services for Member States to provide for regular exchanges of views with other authorities where If so, we wonder how the other competent authorities (or bodies) shall be involved,